Tencent-RTC/TUIRoomKit/Android/README.en.md

 > [!IMPORTANT]
 > The commercial version of TRTC Conference (TUIRoomKit) is coming soon.
 Please contact us to get a free trial of the powerful features of the commercial SDK (version 2.0). <br>
 The default download on GitHub is the 2.0 version SDK.
 You need to contact us through the following method to activate its use:<br>
-·Send an email to: chaooliang@tencent.com, please be sure to include the SDKAPPID in your email, so we can quickly respond and activate it for you.(Recommended for a quick response)<br>
+·Send an email to: chaooliang@tencent.com, please be sure to include the SDKAppID in your email, so we can quickly respond and activate it for you.(Recommended for a quick response)<br>
 ·Join the Telegram group: https://t.me/+EPk6TMZEZMM5OGY1?s_url=https%3A%2F%2Ftrtc.io.

 ## Directory Structure